 Combine the flour, almonds, chia seeds, flaxseed, monk fruit extract, baking powder, and cinnamon in a large mixing bowl.
 Whisk well and set aside.
 Combine the coconut milk, oil, and vanilla in a separate small mixing bowl.
 Add the wet ingredients to the dry, and stir with a spatula until just moistened.
 Don’t over mix.
 Don’t worry if there are lumps.
 Gently fold in the blueberries.
 Spoon the batter into the lined muffin cups.
 Bake for 27-29 minutes, until tops are lightly browned and a toothpick inserted in the middle of a muffin comes out clean.
 Remove from the oven and cool.
 Makes 12

 Combine broken muffins with layers of either of the breakfast bowls or parfaits for a stick-to-the ribs breakfast.

-There’s breakfast bowls and more simplified for the holidays.
+There’s breakfast bowls and more simplified for the holidays or any time of year.
 Giving gifts?
 Watch for gift ideas for you and them coming soon.
 For now check this list.